SpongeSJT/Thermodynamics/README.md

-Figure 3.2: Schematic of chemical potential vs. composition for a hypothetical system of liquid components A and B. The pressure and temperature of the system are fixed, therefore all changes to G in the system are dictated by composition change, and can be represented as chemical potential ().
+Figure 3.2: Schematic of chemical potential vs. composition for a hypothetical system of liquid components A and B. The pressure and temperature of the system are fixed, therefore all changes to G in the system are dictated by composition change, and can be represented as chemical potential ( $\mu$ ).
 This system assumes complete miscibility between the phases, allowing the existence of only one liquid.
-The dashed line represents the linear average of the mixture where only mechanical mixing is assumed, the difference between this and  of the miscible liquid is given by the equation on the graph.
+The dashed line represents the linear average of the mixture where only mechanical mixing is assumed, the difference between this and $\mu$ of the miscible liquid is given by the equation on the graph.
 Point G shows the lowest energy composition of the system, marking the equilibrium composition of the system.